rsmp-nordic/rsmp_website/index.md

 ---
-layout: home
+layout: page
-nav_exclude: true
+title: About
+nav_order: 1
 ---

 ![RSMP banner](/assets/images/rsmp_nordic_banner.jpg)

 # A Nordic Approach to Roadside Equipment
 {: .fs-10}
-RSMP is an open and modern protocol for communication between traffic lights, road side equipment and central monitoring and traffic management systems.
+RSMP is an open and [modern protocol]({% link pages/documentation.md %}) for communication between traffic lights, road side equipment and central monitoring and traffic management systems.

-RSMP is maintained by the [RSMP Nordic partnership]({% link pages/about.md %}) of Nordic road authorities and has no license fees.
+RSMP is maintained by the [RSMP Nordic partnership]({% link pages/activities.md %}) of Nordic road authorities and has no license fees.
 It's supported by [open-source tools]({% link pages/tools.md %}) for development and validation.

 Because RSMP is open and vendor-neutral protocol, road authortities are free to mix equipment and systems from different suppliers.